-With dysphagia, it becomes hard to swallow, which can lead to food and other contents from the stomach entering into the lungs in small or large quantities.
+Difficult or painful swallowing, known medically as dysphagia, may cause coughing during and after eating.
+Dysphagia can occur with a wide variety of disorders, including stroke, neck surgery, Parkinson disease, multiple sclerosis, Lou Gehrig disease, brain stem or neck tumors, and diabetic nerve damage, among others.
+Difficulty swallowing can lead to stomach contents entering the lungs in small or large quantities.
 Small quantities irritate the airways and typically cause frequent coughing, which may be worse after eating.
 Entry of large amounts of stomach contents into the lungs causes a serious condition known as aspiration pneumonia, which can be fatal.

 Food allergies affect an estimated 6 percent of children and 3 to 4 percent of adults, according to an October 2009 article in "Allergy, Asthma and Immunology Research."
 Allergies to milk, eggs, wheat, soy, peanuts, tree nuts, fish and shellfish account for the overwhelming majority of food allergies.